 We expected that short-term warming would enhance net N2O production in these boreal soils, as in the majority of past incubation studies (Billings and Tiemann, 2014; Kurganova and Lopes de Gerenyu, 2010; Szukics et al., 2010; Wang et al., 2014).
-As outlined above, we also tested the hypothesis that a warmer temperature regime over a longer timescale would show the opposite effect: a dampened net N2O efflux from the historically warmer soils, where organic N turnover is faster (Philben et al., 2016), and where denitrifying communities presumably can function effectively as transformers of NO_3 to N_2 at warmer temperatures compared to their more northern counterparts.
-Here, we define "effective" as a denitrifier community being able to transform NO3- to the end product, N2.
+As outlined above, we also tested the hypothesis that a warmer temperature regime over a longer timescale would show the opposite effect: a dampened net N2O efflux from the historically warmer soils, where organic N turnover is faster (Philben et al., 2016) and where denitrifying communities can presumably function effectively as transformers of NO3- to N2 at warmer temperatures compared with their more northern counterparts.
+Here, we define "effective" as a denitrifier community that is able to transform NO3- to the end product, N2.
 We also hypothesized that N2O produced in one horizon would be reduced in the other when incubated together, resulting in lower net N2O efflux than a simple linear combination of these horizons' individual efflux rates.
-Specifically, we anticipated that organic soils, relatively rich in microbial abundance and diversity compared to mineral soils, would reduce mineral-produced N2O, following dominant diffusion gradients.
-Finally, we hypothesized that soils exhibiting higher rates of net N2O production would exhibit some combination of increased nir abundance and decreased nos abundance and associated higher ratios of nir:nos gene abundances, reflecting shifts in microbial genetic potentials with temperature regime.
+Specifically, we anticipated that organic soils, which are relatively rich in microbial abundance and diversity compared with mineral soils, would reduce mineralproduced N2O, following dominant diffusion gradients.
+Finally, we hypothesized that soils that exhibit higher rates of net N2O production would also exhibit some combination of increased nir abundance and decreased nos abundance as well as the associated higher ratios of nir: nos gene abundances, reflecting shifts in microbial genetic potentials with temperature regime.

-2. Materials and method
+2 Materials and method